neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 Current implementation has several caveats:

-1. Since timelock contract is one that executes the proposals, it essentially takes place of the subDAO core contract (e.g. it should hold the funds and be registered in external entities).
+1. Since timelock contract is one that executes subDAO proposals, it essentially takes place of the subDAO core contract (e.g. it should hold the funds and be registered in external entities).
 2. The model might be a bit confusing in terms of proposal statuses. subDAO proposal now have two phases:
    1. subDAO-decision phase: the proposal is created, voted and executed by the subDAO.
 On this phase, the proposal has